AsyaYeromina/kottans-frontend/README.md

 - Using word `span`.
 For example `grid-column: 4 / span 2;` means start at column 4 and take 2 columns of space.
 - `grid-area:` is short for grid-row-start, grid-column-start, grid-row-end, grid-column-end.
 For example `grid-area: 2 / 3 / 4 / span 5;`
 - `grid-template-areas` for giving a name for areas and maintaining their position.
 It's like an alternative way of specifying the position.
 - `grid-auto-rows and -columns` for maintaining sizes of rows and columns which are not specified before.
-The first line specifies first 2 rows and 2 columns, the second line makes all other rows 50px width
+The first line specifies the first 2 rows and 2 columns, the second line makes all other rows 50px width
 ```
     grid: repeat(2, 100px) / repeat(2, 150px);
     grid-auto-rows: 50px;